Examinations

 Please note!

-The following information refers to Bachelor's and Master's degree programs that are subject to the General Examination Regulations (APO)!
+The information below concerns Bachelor’s and Master’s programs that are subject to the General Examination Regulations (APO)!

-There are single-subject degree programs that are NOT subject to the APO: Bachelor's and Master's degree programs in Law, Business Administration and Economics, Cognitive Science, and Psychology.
+Certain single subject degree programs are NOT covered by the APO.
+These include Bachelor’s and Master’s programs in Law, Business Administration and Economics, Cognitive Science, and Psychology.

 Registration